 |ENG 149||1 course|

 312A: Poetry Topics: Songwriting

 In this class students study song form, type and genre; and compose lyrics based on traditional and popular music models.
 The course also explores the differences and similarities between song and poetry.

 312B: Poetry Writing: Topics: An Intercultural, Eclectic, Electric Poetry Reading and Writing Workshop

 This is a rich poetry course that is designed to be half reading salon and half writing workshop.
 We shall cultivate a safe and open-minded class, in which we could celebrate a vibrant spectrum of "intercultural" styles and ideas as well as hone our own poetry-writing skills.
 Our schedule may include reading such great poets as Whitman, Ginsberg, Plath, Dickinson, Neruda, Basho, Issa, Du Fu, Etheridge Knight, Gwendolyn Brooks, Mirabai, Bessie Smith and more.
 We shall also study various forms and techniques including long-line and short-line free verse, haiku, renga, ghazals, blues poems, sonnets, rap and prose poems.
 Hopefully, our exciting reading and discussion sessions will inspire us to write our own vivid poems and variations.

 Fall Semester informationEugene Gloria

-This course will examine the surrealist movement in art and poetry and read the works of contemporary poets employing surrealist poetic techniques in their poems.
+This course will examine the influences of the surrealist movement in American poetry.
+We will read the works of contemporary poets employing surrealist poetic techniques in their poems.
 From them we will draw inspiration in writing our original works.